code-philia/time-travelling-visualizer/README.md

 $ cd Vis
 $ conda create -n visualizer python=3.7
 $ (visualizer) conda activate visualizer
+# For setting up PyTorch on that conda environment, use the guidelines provided at [PyTorch's official local installation page](https://pytorch.org/get-started/locally/).
+This guide will help you select the appropriate configuration based on your operating system, package manager, Python version, and CUDA version.
 $ (visualizer) pip install -r requirements.txt

 ```